teacherguy2020/Chroma/readme.md

 <img src="readme_images/wpsscreen.png" alt="WPS" align="left" width="300">

-# Artwork and ifo matters
+# Artwork and info matters

 For the While Playing Screen I really tried to prioritize both the artwork (large!) and info without the need for a ton of scrolling.
-You will be able to quickly see the artist, album, year, file format and bit rate.
-And remember, everything is highly customizable, so if you don't like something (like the Wallpaper or track counter) you can turn it off.
+You will be able to quickly see the artist, album, year, file format and bit rate, and (usually) the entire title, artist and album without any scrolling.
+There is a wallpaper that adapts to your color choices, and I'm even trying to bring back ratings (turn on "Gather Runtime Info" in the Settings to be able to rate your track).
+And remember, everything is highly customizable, so if you don't like something (like the Wallpaper or track counter) you can in many cases turn it off.

 # Create your own Chroma Skins
 Finally, a little info about the color-logic.
 Chroma includes some presets that will get you started, but you will likely want to explore your own color combinations.
 Similar to the tile icon matching, Chroma does its best to determine your color choices, as Rockbox does not give us the ability to mirror your exact choice.